 Talk of rugged good looks in Hindi cinema and the first name that comes to mind is that of Vinod Khanna.
 At his peak as a leading man in the late 1970s and 1980s, he was one hero who had his own iconic following and gave the then superstar Amitabh Bachchan a pretty good run for his money.

 Khanna was born on October 6, 1946, in Peshawar in undivided India.
 His father was a business man who dealt in textiles, dyes and chemicals.
 However, with India’s Independence in 1947 and the consequent partition of the sub-continent, the Khanna family had to leave Peshawar and relocate to Bombay, now Mumbai, where Khanna attended St. Mary’s School, Mazgaon and then St Xaviers High School.
 He continued his studies at Delhi Public School when the family shifted to Delhi followed by the Barnes school at Deolali as a boarder once the Khannas returned to Bombay.
 It is here that he recalled getting swept away by Mughal-e-Azam (1960) and where his love for the movies really began.
 He completed his graduation at Sydneham College of College and Economics event as his father wanted him to join the family business even though he was more interested in the sciences and wanted to actually be an engineer.
-Khanna remembers having a good time in college dabbling with theater and having several girlfriends, one of whom Gitanjali would become his future wife.
+Khanna remembers having a good time in college dabbling with theatre and having several girlfriends, one of whom Gitanjali would become his future wife.

 He met actor Sunil Dutt at a party.
 Dutt was at the time making a film, Man Ka Meet (1968), to launch his brother Som Dutt as an actor.
 He offered Khanna a meaty role in the film.
 When his father heard of it, he would have none of it and it was his mother who convinced him that let Khanna try the movies for two years and if he didn’t succeed, he could always join the family business.
 As it turned out, the film, intended to highlight Som Dutt, actually saw Khanna getting rave reviews and a spate of further offers.
 In his early films, he was mainly cast in negative roles where he vied with the hero for the heroine (Aan Milo Sajna (1970)) or played the second lead to the main hero (Purab Aur Paschim (1970), Sachaa Jhutha (1970)).